Utkarshrnigam/Emcrit/README.md

 # Emcrit
-You kind find the near by Hospitals and can also inform in the nearest police station in a single click in case of emergency by sending your location automatically.
+You can find near by Hospitals and can also inform in the nearest police station in a single click in case of emergency by sending your location automatically.